Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - new mercies
+daily word - good world

 Dale Cresap's picture